oselumeseagbonrofo/react-web-apps/README.md

 Events App: Built an events app that allows users to view, create, update and delete events without authentication

 Events App With Authentication: Improved event app by adding authentication to the site using React Router

+Blog App: Gained knowledge on deploying React apps by applying optimisation techniques such as lazy loading pages, built code for production and deployed app to Firebase.
+[Live site](https://react-deployment-cc7a3.web.app/)